 Proper storage of rodenticides in locked cabinets and the use of pet-safe bait stations can mitigate this hazard.
 Vigilant pet owners should check for any spilled bait or accessible traps and keep dogs away during pest control operations.

 Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen are commonly found in UK homes but are very toxic to dogs.
-Accidental ingestion or misguided attempts to treat pet pain with human medications cause serious poisoning.
-Symptoms can include vomiting, diarrhoea, abdominal pain, and kidney failure.
+Accidental ingestion or misguided attempts to treat pet pain with human painkillers can cause kidney failure, gastrointestinal bleeding, and other serious complications in dogs.
+Always keep medications in secure, dog-proof containers and consult your vet before giving any human medication to your dog.

-A: Yes, especially fake or misused products can cause poisoning symptoms.
+A: Not all — especially fake or misused products can cause poisoning symptoms.
 Always buy from trusted sources and follow instructions.

 Q: How can I keep my dog safe from rodenticide poisoning?